xiix0/scam/README.md

-You will be winged by an anti-aircraft battery.
+You will meet an important person who will help you advance professionally.